-This is a classic interview question.
-People used it in the very beginning of professional recruitment, when they, honestly speaking, did not really know what they were doing.
+This is a typical interview question.
+People used it in the very beginning of modern recruitment, when they, honestly speaking, did not really know what they were doing.

-And we still use it today, and job seekers will likely have to deal with it in fifty years from now (unless we employ robots by then).
+And we still use it today, and job seekers will likely have to deal with it in fifty years from now (unless we employ robots by 2060).

 Modern HR managers should recognize your strengths and weaknesses without inquiring about them.
 On the other hand, the person leading your interview does not have to be an HR professional.